Living in Hervey Bay

 Living in Hervey Bay is not for everyone but if you can make the good points outweigh the bad then Hervey Bay can be a great place to live and we wouldn’t want to live anywhere else.

-There’s nothing quite like the rather smug feeling we tend to get as we watch the tourists and campers leave Hervey Bay.
+There’s nothing quite like the rather smug feeling we tend to get as we watch the tourists and campers leave Hervey Bay after holidays and long weekends.
 They’re leaving but we get to live here 🙂